KTH/devops-course/contributions/feedback/nmsblanc-lolindgr/README.md

 ## Title

-Feedback on demo: LLMOps evaluation and quality gate pipeline
+Feedback on scientifique paper: State Reconciliation Defects in Infrastructure as Code

 ## Names and KTH ID